ikarus-project/ikarus/docs/website/02_examples/newtonRaphsonMethod.md

 ## Description

 `iks005_newtonRaphson.cpp` shows a basic example of the [Newton-Raphson method](https://en.wikipedia.org/wiki/Newton's_method) to solve a non-linear set of equations.
-A function which shows the algorithm explicitly is provided and another function which is implemented in Ikarus is demonstrated.
-The function which depicts the Ikarus implementation uses a [non-linear operator](../01_framework/nonlinearOperator.md) to perform the Newton-Raphson iterations.
+A function that shows the algorithm explicitly is provided, and another function which is implemented in Ikarus is demonstrated.
+The function that depicts the Ikarus implementation uses a [non-linear operator](../01_framework/nonlinearOperator.md) to perform the Newton-Raphson iterations.
 A logger can also be subscribed to in order to observe the residual norms, for instance.

 ## Code highlights

-Here, the `#!cpp main()` function uses two functions namely `#!cpp void newtonRaphsonVeryBasicExample();` and `#!cpp void newtonRaphsonBasicExampleWithLogger();` that demonstrates the implementation of the Newton-Raphson scheme and also show the method to subscribe to loggers for information, respectively.
+Here, the `#!cpp main()` function uses two functions, namely `#!cpp void newtonRaphsonVeryBasicExample();` and `#!cpp void newtonRaphsonBasicExampleWithLogger();` that demonstrate the implementation of the Newton-Raphson scheme and also show the method to subscribe to loggers for information, respectively.
 The function, which is solved in this example, and its derivative are mentioned below:
 ```cpp
 auto f(double &x) { return 0.5 * x * x + x - 2; }
 auto df(double &x) { return x + 1; }
 ```
-First, the function `#!cpp void newtonRaphsonVeryBasicExample();` is described.
+First, the `#!cpp void newtonRaphsonVeryBasicExample();` function is described.
 The settings for the Newton-Raphson method are defined as:
 ```cpp
 double x               = 13; // (1)!